banditpig/wpblog/_posts/2018-07-26-walking-the-tree.md

 <pre class="lang:haskell decode:true">--
 sternTermMatrix :: SternTerm -&gt; Matrix sternTermMatrix t = if t == L then left else right</pre>
-With these these functions we can reduce a path to a fraction like this:
+With these functions we can reduce a path to a fraction like this:
 <pre class="lang:haskell decode:true">--
 reduceSternPath :: SternPath -&gt; Fraction reduceSternPath   = reduceMatrix . foldl (\ acc t -&gt; sternTermMatrix t &lt;&gt; acc ) ident